-a community healing center
+a community healing center for people and animals

 Full Moon Fire Ceremony